 Performance courses are taught in the Williams Theatre, the York Theatre and the adjacent greenroom, and the acting studio.
 Design and technical production courses are taught in Shaw Theatre, Williams Theatre, both shops, the Acting Studio, and the Design Studio.
 Dramatic literature and theatre history courses are scheduled in Dunbar or Brown Halls, traditional classroom buildings that are close to the Gilmore Theatre Complex.

 Another off-site facility utilized by the department is Western Sound Studios, a fully equipped audio recording studio.
-Although under the ownership of the School of Music, we have used this facility on several occasions for production recording.
+While administered by the School of Music, we have used this facility on several occasions for production recording.
 Additionally, the Division of Media Services maintains television production and digital media studios in Dunbar Hall, with motion capture and blue screen capabilities, to which we have access for our production and academic programs.